zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/14-sinhala-google.md

 That is.

 [APZ 154.2] (# apz154.2) {# apz154.2 .ref .apz} "The Other Way of Monasticism
-Does not seek peace. ”Is a myth in a strange way
+Does not seek peace.
+"Is a myth in a strange way
 In a non-satirical way, except in the Satipatthnas, Samyak except from the chiefs, except from the limbs, except from the senses Except for the powers, except for the Bodhisattvas, except for the Aryan octagonal path